kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-registry.md

 title: Build your Own Registry
 ---

 An addon registry can be used for discovering and distributing addons.
-Currently, KubeVela supports two types of registries: git server and Helm repo.
+Currently, KubeVela supports two kinds of registries:

+- Git Repo, you just need to push addon artifacts to any git repository to work.
+This kind relies on git to manage addon version while kubevela can only recognize the latest version.
+- Helm repo, addon registry can share the same infrastructure with your helm charts, the format are strictly aligned.
+But addon can's be installed by helm, it need render for special files such as CUE.
+The package version management is aligned with Helm and KubeVela can recognize versions and install with a specified one.

-## Git repo as registry
+## Build Addon Registry with Git Repository

 A directory with some subdirectories stored in a git repository can be used as an addon registry.